RIKEN-RCCS/s3-baby-server/adhoc-stub-generator/README.md

 </Tagging>
 ```

-First, the definition of "types.Tag" is not a problem.
+First, the definition of "types.Tag" is as follows, and it is no
+problem.

 ```
 type Tag struct {